fabien-h/icemachineprerenderer/readme.md

 Our production server is `67.205.163.60`.
 Before deployment, you need to install your own SSH keys on the server.

 To monitor and debug the service, login to the server with `ssh yourUserName@67.205.163.60` ; then you can launch the monitor with `pm2 monit`.

+We need to have a cron that destroy all the chrome instances and restart the pm2 process every three hours.

+    killall chrome
+    pm2 restart all